G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Preliminaries

-Note that ${\rm PSH}([\omega])$ is equal to the space of positively curved (possibly singular) Hermitian metrics $\{e^{-\vphi}=e^{-\psi-u}\}$ on the $\bQ$-line bundle $L$.
-Rigorously $\psi+u$ is not a globally defined function, but rather a collection of local psh functions that satisfy the obvious compatible condition with respect to the transition functions of the $\bQ$-line bundle.
-However for the simplicity of notations, we will abuse this notation.
+$\PSH(L)$ is the same as the space of psh Hermitian metrics $\{e^{-\vphi}=e^{-\psi-u}\}$ on the $\bQ$-line bundle $L$.
+Note that, rigorously speaking, $\psi+u$ is not a globally defined function, but rather a collection of local psh functions that satisfy the obvious compatible condition with respect to the transition functions of the $\bQ$-line bundle.
+However for the simplicity, we will adopt this notation and call any $\vphi\in \PSH(L)$ a psh potential.

+By Hironaka's theorem there exists a resolution of singularities $\mu: Y\rightarrow Z$ which is obtained via an imbedding $\iota: Z\rightarrow \bP^N$ and then by taking the strict transform of $X$ under a sequence of blowups along smooth centers.
+It is well-known that such resolution of singularities can be made functorial.
+In particular if there is a group $G$ acting holomorphically on $X$, one can guarantee the existence of $G$-equivariant resolution of singularities (see \cite{Kol07} for more details).
+Because the composition $\iota\circ \mu: Y\rightarrow \bP^N$ is a holomorphic map, the pullback of the Hermitian metric $e^{-\psi}$ defined in \eqref{eq-refpsi} is a smooth psh Hermitian metric $e^{-\mu^*\psi}$ on $\mu^*L$, whose Chern curvature is a smooth semipositive closed $(1,1)$-form $\tilde{\omega}:=\mu^*\omega$ satisfying $\int_Y \tilde{\omega}^n=\int_Z \omega^n>0$.
+Because $Z$ is normal, $\mu$ has connected and compact fibers.
+So every $\tilde{\omega}$-psh function on $Y$ is of the form $u\circ \mu$ for a unique $\omega$-psh function $u$ on $Z$.
+So we have the identification

-Note that we have weak topology on ${\rm PSH}(\omega)$ which coincides with the $L^1$-topology.
-If $u_j$ converges to $u$ weakly, then $\sup(u_j)\rightarrow \sup(u)$ by Hartogs' lemma for plurisubharmonic functions \cite[Theorem 1.46]{GZ17}.
-Moreover, we have the following lemma, which in the smooth case can be proved by using Green's formula. \begin{lem} Let $u_j\in {\PSH}(\omega)$ be a sequence such that $\sup (u_j)=0$.
-Then there exists a constant $C>0$ independent of $j$, such that:
+This is a homeomorphism if we endow both sides with the weak topology which coincides with the $L^1$-topology with respect to the smooth volume form $\omega^n$ (resp. $\tilde{\omega}^n$).
+If $u_j$ converges to $u$ in $\PSH(Z, \omega)$, then $\sup(u_j)\rightarrow \sup(u)$ by Hartogs' lemma for plurisubharmonic functions \cite[Theorem 1.46]{GZ17}.
+Moreover, we have the following lemma, which in the smooth case can be proved by using Green's formula. \begin{lem} There exists $C=C(\omega)>0$ such that for any $u\in \PSH(\omega)$ with $\sup(u)=0$, we have